This section reports on aspects of the Family Court of Australia's corporate governance arrangements.

 Chief Information Officer

-The Chief information Officer provides strategic vision, leadership and management of the Court's applications, information management and infrastructure services.
-Phil Hocking was appointed Chief information Officer in August 2012.
+The Chief Information Officer provides strategic vision, leadership and management of the Court's applications, information management and infrastructure services.
+Paul Stace was appointed acting Chief Information Officer in February 2015.

 Executive Director, Corporate

 The Executive Director, Corporate provides strategic leadership and management of the Court's human resources, property and contracts, finance, management accounting and procurement and risk management.
-Grahame Harriott was appointed Executive Director, Corporate in November 2007.
+Adrian Brocklehurst was appointed Executive Director, Corporate in September 2014.
+Adrian holds a Bachelor of Commerce (Accounting) degree from the University of Newcastle and is a Fellow of CPA Australia.

 Judicial committees reporting